Togo and Benin - Voodoo Ceremony with Masks and Dance

 Relaxing on the Beach

-After the magical emotions we've experienced over the past few days, today we’re deservedly indulging in complete relaxation on the beach with a drink in hand.
+After the magical emotions we've experienced in the past days, today we deservedly indulge in complete relaxation on the beach with a drink in hand.

 Meals: breakfast.

-Overnight stay at Hotel Casa del Papa or similar (all rooms come with a private bathroom and air conditioning).
+Overnight at Hotel Casa del Papa or similar (all rooms have private bathrooms and air conditioning).

 Day 12